annegriddl/slds_stratification/README.md

 ## Project Organization

 Hello and welcome to our research seminar.
 The following is supposed to guide you through our repository and explain how to reproduce the results of our experiments.
-The python script ``Simulations/Final_Setup/run_experiments.py`` can be run either in the Terminal with *python run_experiments.py* or in VS Code by clicking on the Play button after the environment had been set up (Python version 3.12) and the packages in ``requirements.txt`` had been installed.
-Two new JSON files will then be created in ``Simulations/Final_Setup``, one contains a list with all seeds that are still available, the other one stores the results.
-Once created, everything will be saved in those files.
+Make sure to install all packages required in an environment with a Python version 3.12.
+To run the experiments, seed lists first need to be generated, if they do not already exists using the file ``create_seeds.py``.

+Then, the python script ``run_experiments.py`` can be executed which trains a model using both, unstratified and stratified cross-validation for 10 repetitions (default) and all 24 experimental parameter combinations.
+Make sure to specify the necessary parameters in the command line:

+1. ``sys.argv[1]``: Whether to use parallelization      - True or False (default: True).
+2. ``sys.argv[2]``: Model - Random Forest or XGBoost    - rf / xgb     (default: xgb)
+3. ``sys.argv[3]``: Number of repetitions (integer, default: 10)

     ├── attic              <- Old experiments that are not relevant